 8. Toast the sourdough slices and spread thinly with butter.
 Remove and discard the herb bag from the daube.
 Gently remove the garlic bulbs to a plate.
 They are excellent spread on the toast.

-Excellent with fuller bodied whites like Roussanne (e.g. Châteauneuf-du-Pape Blanc), Viognier (e.g. Château-Grillet), dry Rhine Riesling, or a vintage Blanc de Noirs.
+Excellent with more aromatic whites like Roussanne (e.g. Châteauneuf-du-Pape Blanc), Viognier (e.g. Château-Grillet), off-dry Rhine Riesling, or a vintage Blanc de Noirs.

 Fun to try: